ShawnBhogal/NBA_GOAT_Project/README.md

 If satisfied, the user can start from the beginning, or tweak a few of their choices and re-calculate until they get the results they like.

-Enjoy and thank you for using!
+Enjoy and thank you for visiting!

  -- Shawn Bhogal and Pragathi Shankar